-Hilarious in Hindsight: John mentions that Joey believes that all their children, presumably even their daughters, will be president one day.
-Forty-four years later, there's a part-African president, and many believe that a woman will absolutely be elected soon after his terms are over.
+Hilarious in Hindsight: John mentions that Joey believes that all their children will be president one day.
+More than 40 years later, there's a part-African president.
+Furthermore, John and Joey met each other in Hawaii, just like Obama's parents did.

 Harsher in Hindsight: During Tracy's monologue at the end, he mentions that the love he feels for his wife "will be there if I live to be 110!"
 He died weeks after the movie was finished.